 “My mother tried her best.”
 I hear this from many women suffering from the Mother Wound.
-The reason their pain continues to persist is because this is only HALF of the picture.
+The reason their pain continues to persist is that this is only HALF of the picture.
 It is not sufficient to heal from childhood wounds.
-Until we address the other half we remain stuck.
+Until we address the other half, we remain stuck.

 All children are innocent.
 The child within us is innocent and our children are innocent.
 It can be heart-wrenching to see how we’ve harmed our children and how we’ve been harmed as children.
 But this willingness to SEE the painful truth of how we have been harmed is what heals.
 This willingness to be aware, this willingness to endure the pain of this awareness is KEY.

 Accountability is essential for our healing.
 It has three parts:

 - Take into account the ways you suffered as a child

 - Hold accountable those who were the responsible adults in the situation

 - Be accountable for your own healing and resultant actions